stridouille/ControlN7Visuals/README.md

 + Hide/Show a specific graph by clicking on the toggle button next to the caption of the desired graph.

 + Hide/Show the legend.

++ Play (automatically or manually) any graph's animation with the buttons next to its caption.